atata-framework/atata-webdriverextras/README.md

 // Sets the retry timeout as 7 seconds.
 The default value of the timeout is 5 seconds. driver.Manage().Timeouts().SetRetryTimeout(TimeSpan.FromSeconds(7));

 // Get the visible element within 7 seconds.
-Throws NoSuchElementException if the element is not found.
+Throws ElementNotFoundException if the element is not found.
 IWebElement element1 = driver.Get(By.Id("some-id"));

 // Get the visible element safely (without throw on failure) within 7 seconds.
 Returns null if the element is not found.